UK Championship: History

-The UK Championship was first held in 1977 in Tower Circus, Blackpool as the United Kingdom Professional Snooker Championship, an event open only to British residents and passport holders.
-Patsy Fagan won the inaugural tournament by defeating Doug Mountjoy by 12 frames to 9 in the final and won the first prize of £2000.
-The following year the event moved to the Guild Hall, Preston, where it remained until 1997.
+The UK Championship was first held in 1977 at Tower Circus in Blackpool, as the United Kingdom Professional Snooker Championship, an event open only to British residents and passport holders.
+Patsy Fagan won the inaugural tournament by defeating Doug Mountjoy by 12 frames to 9 in the final, and won the first prize of £2000.
+For the following year the event moved to the Guild Hall in Preston, where it remained until 1997.

 The rules were changed in 1984, when the tournament was granted ranking status and all professionals were allowed to enter.
 Since then, it has carried more ranking points than any tournament other than the World Championship until being overtaken by the International Championship and the China Open, both of which yield a higher number of ranking points based on the amount of money in pounds sterling on offer for winning the event.

 The tournament has seen many memorable finals.
-In 1977 and 1979, it provided Patsy Fagan and John Virgo with their first and only major tournament wins respectively.
+In 1977 and 1979, it provided Patsy Fagan and John Virgo with, respectively, their first and only major tournament wins.
 In 1980, the tournament was won by Steve Davis, as well as in 1981, when the final between Davis and Terry Griffiths set the stage for four more final battles between the two, who were to dominate the rest of the season before their unexpected losses in the first round of the 1982 World Championship.
-Runner-up Griffiths became champion next year, in 1982, defeating Alex Higgins, who in turn was the winner of the 1983 event, beating Davis 16–15 after having trailed 0–7 at the end of the first session.
+The 1981 runner-up Griffiths became the champion in 1982, defeating Alex Higgins, who in turn was the winner of the 1983 event, beating Davis 16–15 after having trailed 0–7 at the end of the first session.
 Between 1984 and 1987, all four tournaments were won by Davis again.
 In 1985, Willie Thorne led Davis 13–8 at the start of the evening session, only to miss a simple blue off its spot and lose 16–14.
 The victory regenerated Davis's confidence after his devastating World Championship loss; Thorne, on the other hand, never won another ranking title.

-In 1988, Doug Mountjoy became the oldest winner of the tournament at the age of 46, and the second oldest ranking event winner after Ray Reardon (50).
-Mountjoy produced a stunning display to win 16–12, when he was widely viewed as just making up the numbers against the rising Stephen Hendry.
+In 1988, Doug Mountjoy, at the age of 46, became the oldest winner of the tournament, and the second-oldest winner of a ranking event (Ray Reardon had won the 1982 Professional Players Tournament at the age of 50).
+Mountjoy produced a stunning display to win the final 16–12 against the rising Stephen Hendry, at a time when the veteran player's presence in the line-up was widely viewed as just making up the numbers.
 Even more astonishingly, Mountjoy won the Mercantile Credit Classic the following month, which at the time made him only the fourth player to win two ranking tournaments in a row.